GL-Li/summaries/tech-other/git.md

 ### git merge

-- fast forward merge, the easist one.
-This happens in the situation when we merge branch B in to branch A and B is branched out from A's tip.
+- fast forward merge, the easiest one.
+This happens when we merge branch B into branch A and B is branched out from A's tip.
 It is impossible to have any conflicts in the merge.
 - three-way merge: when branch A has new commits from where B branched out and B has new commit, the merge cannot be completed in fast forward way.
 This merge is called 3-say merge as there are 3 ways looking from the branch-out point.
 Three ways merge may have merge conflicts.

 ### git comparing changes with git diff